lgbarrere/CNF-SAT_to_ILP_converter/README.md

 Every new loads overwrite the previous ones.

+* **Adding solvers**

+In the "File" menu bar, the "Locate ILP solver" option allows to choose a PuLP solver from its database and configure it from its given path, you must know where is the executable of the solver in your computer to use this option.

 * **Solver selection**

 You can choose which solver the program must use to solve all loaded DIMACS and ILP files by (de)selecting check-boxes in the left component.

+* **Use of timers**

+All the selected solvers can be interrupted while in use if a time limit is given.
+For this purpose you can select the "Time limit" checkbox and change the number of seconds before the current solver in use is interrupted.

+If a solver reaches its time limit, "Timeout" will be displayed as a status in the Display result section.

 * **Solving and displays**